anneschuth/anneschuth.github.io/press.markdown

 explore how these technologies can aid journalists in their work, while also acknowledging the potential risks and challenges they may pose to the industry.

-## Users get what they’re looking for
+## Users get what they're looking for

 *September 10th,
 2018*, [Hoe steeds meer media hun aanbod personaliseren: de gebruiker krijgt wat hij zoekt.](https://www.svdj.nl/nieuws/media-personaliseren/)